eadwinCode/django-ninja-extra/docs/docs/tutorial/index.md

  - PUT
  - DELETE
  - PATCH
- - ... and more
+ - ... and more.

+These are Django-Ninja defined operations on the `api` or Django-Ninja `router`.
+The same functionality is available on `route` for APIController class

-**Django Ninja Extra** comes with an extra decorator `route` for defining route function in your controller class:
+**Django Ninja Extra** `route` function is an extra decorator for defining route function in your controller class.
+The `router` here is a short form of `ControllerRouter`, an Adapter class to Django-Ninja Router but without operational functions.
-**Django Ninja Extra** APIController can only works when wrapped around `ControllerRouter` which is the same as `router` The `router` give you global control of all routes defined in a controller.
+It gives you global control of all routes defined in an APIController class.

 ```Python
 @router('', tags=['My Operations'], auth=NOT_SET, permissions=[])